3WrldCupDev/3WrldCupDev/README.md

 🚀 About Me

 Hey there!
-I'm Karlo🤪, a passionate product designer who loves turning ideas into beautiful, functional websites.
+I'm Karlo🤪, a passionate UX/UI designer who loves turning ideas into beautiful and functional websites.
 At SunnyPlace Studio, we bring sunshine to the digital world with our innovative designs and seamless user experiences.

 🌟 What I Do
 - UX/UI Design processes with user centered design preference